Post permit application

 Submission of plans for endorsement

-Once a planning permit has been issued, you may be required to submit amended plans for endorsement before a use/development can commence.
+Once a planning permit has been issued, you may be required to submit amended plans/documents for endorsement before a use or development can commence.
 These can include:

 • amended development plans (commonly referred to as “Condition 1 Plans”, in reference to the requirements of Condition 1 of a planning permit)